 In most cases, though, it’s in your best interests to report your injuries immediately.
 The sooner you give notice, the sooner your workers’ comp benefits can start.
 And, insurance companies are less skeptical of claims when they are reported right away.

 Once your employer receives notice of your injuries, it must complete a form called an “Employer’s First Report of Injury or Occupational Disease” and file it with the Office of Workers’ Compensation within ten days.
 Your employer, or its insurance company, must accept and begin payments on your claim within 14 days or send you notice of denial.

 In an emergency, you can choose which doctor or hospital to seek treatment from.
 You may also select your treating physician for non-emergency care.
 However, once you select a doctor, you may not change doctors unless you get the approval of the insurance company or the Office Workers’ Compensation.

 All reasonable and necessary medical treatment related to your work injury will be covered through workers’ comp, including the cost of doctors’ visits, hospital bills, prescriptions, and prosthetic devices.
 You’ll also be reimbursed for the mileage you incur in traveling to and from medical appointments.
 In addition to medical benefits, you will also be eligible to receive temporary disability payments and a permanent disability award.

 You will be eligible to receive compensation for wage loss during the time you are temporarily disabled and unable to work.
-Temporary total disability payments are two-thirds of your average weekly wages, subject to a maximum of $1,441.80 per week.
+Temporary total disability payments are two-thirds of your average weekly wages, subject to a maximum of $1,467.46 per week (for 2017).